 Feather detective Inka wins Three Minute Thesis contest

-A snappy presentation on seabird biology won Inka Pleiss the University's Three Minute Thesis contest.
+A snappy presentation on seabird biology won Inka Pleiss the University of Auckland's Three Minute Thesis competition.

-“To a seabird physiologist a feather represents a treasure trove of biological data,” says Inka Pleiss, who’s a PhD student in the School of Biological Sciences.
+“To a seabird physiologist, a feather represents a treasure trove of biological data,” says Inka Pleiss, a PhD student in the School of Biological Sciences.

 “Hormones extracted from feathers tell us about the stress levels of a bird, stable isotopes of carbon and nitrogen tell us where a bird was feeding and on what, and feather colour can even tell us about the availability of food.”